• Skip to primary navigation

 In addition, salsa sauce is usually lower in calories and fat than its counterpart.

-For these reasons, many people choose to substitute salsa sauce for enchilada sauce.
+For these reasons, many people choose to substitute salsa sauce for enchilada sauce - or explore salsa substitute ideas to try when texture or spice needs differ.

 While salsa sauce may not be as traditional as enchilada sauce, it can still be a delicious and healthful option.